decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 #### Checking if a message is correct

 To verify that the message that the user signed is in fact the one that you want to send, you can use the `toHex()` function from `eth-connect` library, to convert it and easily compare it.
+See further below for instructions on how to import the `eth-connect` library.

 ```tsx